security-force-monitor/sfm-research-handbook-old/es/whowasincommand/eventrec.md

 This page contains an overview of the data that visitors to WhoWasInCommand will find in an incident record.

-This includes the different sections of the incident record, the data fields that are used to creat it and links to more information about each field.
+This includes the different sections of the incident record, the data fields that are used to create it and links to more information about each field.

 ## Title area {#incident_record_anatomy_title_area}